vcosqui/schema-registry-evolution/README.md

 ## BACKWARD COMPATIBILITY
-IoT devices that are hard to control but control of the consumers (calculate the device position) Now we want to evolve the payment entity since a new attribute is required by business Add new field region Payment2a.asvc
+> Example: when we have more control of the consumers and have to keep outdated producers working, IoT devices that are hard to control but control of the consumers (calculate the device position)

+Now we want to evolve the payment entity since a new attribute is required by business Add new field region Payment2a.asvc
 Is this backwards compatible????
 Can new consumers read ALL data => NO they will fail, lets see how men plugin can help